ysyk2021/how-to-develop-emotional-intelligence-and-improve-your-workplace-relationships/src/chapter-1-3.md

-# Importance of Developing Emotional Intelligence for Workplace Relationships

 In today's fast-paced and interconnected professional environment, developing emotional intelligence (EI) has become increasingly important for fostering positive workplace relationships.
 Emotional intelligence refers to the ability to understand, manage, and effectively express emotions, both in oneself and in others.
 This chapter explores the significance of developing emotional intelligence and how it can positively impact workplace relationships.